Personal Experience with Survivor's CPTSD, Narcissistic Abuse, Anxiety & Sleep Disorders, Asperger's Syndrome, and Women's Wellness.

-What the Heck is Happening to Me?
+What Is Happening to Me?

 Soon after my accident, while falling into a blissful sleep, I experienced a violent jolt.
 The only way I can describe it was like electrocution surging through my brain.
-The after effect was that of confusion and a numb, tingling heat that started from the left side of my temple and down the bottom of my cheek, surrounding the corner of my lips and lasted for about a day.
+The after effect was that of confusion and a numb, tingling heat that started from the left side of my temple and down the bottom of my cheek, surrounding the corner of my lips, and lasted for about a day.

 Had I experienced a seizure or was this something else?